Consensys/doc.goquorum/docs/configure-and-manage/configure/consensus-protocols/qbft.md

 ### Configure empty block period

 A block is produced every block period, whether there are transactions or not.
 This can lead to your network being bloated with many empty blocks, especially if you have a low block period such as one second.
-Configuring `emptyBlockPeriodSeconds` helps reduce the number of empty blocks produced in your network.
+Configuring `emptyBlockPeriodSeconds` helps to reduce the number of empty blocks produced in your network.
 You can specify `emptyBlockPeriodSeconds` using the config section or with a transition.

 !!! example